scottj/hash/README.md

 ## README ##

-Simple Burp extension for generating hashes from source text.
-Tested with Jython 2.7rc2.
+* Simple Burp extension for generating hashes from source text
+* Tested with Jython 2.7rc2.